GustavoCaso/codewars_api_ruby/README.md

 It accept language as `symbol` and `string`

-It will return a `CodewarsApiRuby::NextKata` object with all the information of the kata and start a new training session.
+It will return a `CodewarsClient::NextKata` object with all the information of the kata and start a new training session.

 ```json
 {